To find out all there is to know about vegetables, health and nutrition.

 Vegetable garden: growing cabbage

--Spring cabbages are sown in nurseries at the end of summer.
+- Spring cabbages are sown in nurseries at the end of the summer.
 The final planting takes place in November or December in manured and loosened ground.
-Cabbages can be harvested from early April, if the ground is well exposed.
+Cabbages can be harvested as of early April, if the ground is well exposed.

 China remained the leading producer of cabbage in 2007, followed by India and South Korea (FAO).
-Then, ranked in terms of production, Indonesia, Poland, Russia, Japan, United-States.
+Then, ranked in terms of production: Indonesia, Poland, Russia, Japan and United-States.

 Cabbage is primarily eaten raw and cooked from October to March.
-The Russian are the highest consumers of cabbage in Europe with 20kg per capita, compared with the 4kg in the Netherlands and the 1,9kg for the Spaniards.
-In 2006, the belgium consumption of cabbage was 4,7kg per capita.
+The Russians are the highest consumers of cabbage in Europe with 20 kg per capita, compared with the 4 kg in the Netherlands and the 1.9 kg for the Spaniards.
+In 2006, the belgium consumption of cabbage was 4.7kg per capita.